Wospar/wospar.github.io/_posts/2025-1-20-bandit-documentation-(sorry).md

 Ssh allows commands to be run immediately during the connection.
-You can do this by just adding the command to the end of your ssh call ssh bandit18@bandit.labs.overthewire.org -p 2220 ls ssh bandit18@bandit.labs.overthewire.org -p 2220 cat readme

-This gives us
+You can do this by just adding the command to the end of your ssh call ssh bandit18@bandit.labs.overthewire.org -p 2220 ls ssh bandit18@bandit.labs.overthewire.org -p 2220 cat readme This gives us

 cGWpMaKXVwDUNgPAVJbWYuGHVn9zl3j8 - 19
 For this level, our directory contains bandit20-do, which is a binary executable.
 This helps us because it allows us to access certain files as the user bandit20.
 This means that we can access the password using their credentials.
 ./bandit20-do less /etc/bandit_pass/bandit20
 This shows us the contents of bandit_pass as though we are bandit20, and give us the password

 0qXahG8ZjOVMN9Ghs7iOWsCfZyXOUbYO - 20
+for this next level, we use the Netcat command this creates a server on port x that can do whatever we want, in this case broadcast the previous password to do this, we would do this command: echo "password" | nc -l -p port# then we want to connect suconnect to the server using ./suconnect this gives us the next password, which is

+EeoULMCra2q0dSkYj561DX7s1CpBuOBt - 21
+for this level, we need to look into the cronjob folder to see what commands are being run. we see that user 22 is running the file /usr/bin/cronjob_bandit22.sh. this file contains the location our next password, which is /tmp/t7O6lds9S0RqQh9aMcz6ShpAoZKF7fgv. in this file is our password -

+tRae0UfB9v0UzbCdn9cY0gQnds9GF58Q - 22
+for this one, we start the same way as last time, but this time instead of a file with the location, there is a script. normally, it is able to tell who you are, but we can fool it by echoing the part that we want. in this case, we want to say "echo I am user bandit23 | md5sum | cut -d ' ' -f 1" this makes the script think that we are bandit23, meaning it will give us the location where the password is stored. the string of characters it gives us is the name of a /tmp file. if we cat it, it will give us the password, which in this case is

+0Zf11ioIjMVN551jX3CmStKLYqjk54Ga - 23